A Unity Editor extension that streamlines material assignment to Prefabs and efficiently creates color variation Prefab Variants.

 | P3 | Name match | Same object name and slot index at any depth |

-When multiple candidates exist at the same priority, tiebreakers are applied in order: base material name match, closest hierarchy depth, then path similarity (Levenshtein distance).
+When multiple candidates exist at the same priority, tiebreakers are applied in order: base material name match, hierarchy path similarity, closest hierarchy depth, then Levenshtein distance on full paths.

 MIT — Copyright (c) 2026 @kxn4t